amd/ryzen-ai-documentation/docs/inst.rst

 **IPU binary 5x4.xclbin**: For more advanced use cases or larger models, IPU binary 5x4.xclbin can be used which uses a larger configuration to provide up to 10 TOPs performance.
 In the current version of the release, 5x4.xclbin does not support multiple concurrent AI streams, and can only be used by a single application.

-The procedure of selecting a specific binary by using the environment variables is shown below:
+The procedure for selecting a specific binary using environment variables is as follows:

 Selecting the 1x4.xclbin IPU binary